ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/user-interface.md

 1. Open Android Studio and create a new project with an **Empty Views Activity**.

+2. Configure as follows:
+   * Set the project name to **ArmPyTorchMNISTInference**.
+   * Set the package name to: **com.arm.armpytorchmnistinference**.
+   * Select **Kotlin** as the language.
-2. Set the project name to **ArmPyTorchMNISTInference**, set the package name to: **com.arm.armpytorchmnistinference**, select **Kotlin** as the language, and set the minimum SDK to **API 27 ("Oreo" Android 8.1)**.
+   * Set the minimum SDK to **API 27 ("Oreo" Android 8.1)**.

-Set the API to Android 8.1 (API level 27).
+   * Set the API to Android 8.1 (API level 27).
 This version introduced NNAPI, providing a standard interface for running       computationally-intensive machine learning models on Android devices.

 Devices with hardware accelerators can leverage NNAPI to offload ML tasks to specialized hardware, such as Neural Processing Units (NPUs), Digital Signal Processors (DSPs), or Graphics Processing Units (GPUs).